 All health care providers licensed by Rhode Island to provide health care services and all health care facilities licensed under R.I.
-Gen. Laws Chapter 23-17 shall assess patient pain in accordance with the requirements of the "Rules and Regulations related to Pain Assessment" promulgated by the Department.
+Gen. Laws Chapter 23-17 shall assess patient pain in accordance with the requirements of Part 20-15-2 of this Title, Pain Assessment.